Esri/i3s-spec/docs/1.6/geometryParams.cmn.md

 # GeometryParams

-The abstract parent object for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
+The abstract parent object for all geometryParams classes (geometryReferenceParams, vestedGeometryParamas, singleComponentParams).
 It does not have properties of its own.

 ### Related: